edgeworx/docs/content/en/docs/cloud/apps/overview.md

 ### Variables <a href="#variables" id="variables"></a>

 Variables can be defined on application inputs and outputs to be processed alongside Darcy nodes and adjacent applications.
-More information on declaring and using variables can be found in the /images/Application Templating](app-doc-advanced-templating.md) section
+More information on declaring and using variables can be found in the [Application Templating](app-doc-advanced-templating.md) section

 ## Creating and Managing Applications

 ### Creating an Application

 Applications can be created within the Darcy platform by creating a YAML configuration file linking to your existing containerized application.
-The steps for creating and deploying a custom application in Darcy can be found /images/here](../get-started-ec/deploy-a-custom-application.md)
+The steps for creating and deploying a custom application in Darcy can be found [here](../get-started-ec/deploy-a-custom-application.md)

 ### Deploying a Demo Application

 Darcy provides a demo application you can deploy within minutes to see an example of an Application in action.
 You need one node live in order to deploy the demo app.
-More information on deploying the app can be found /images/here](../get-started-ec/heart-rate-application/get-started-deploy-app.md)
+More information on deploying the app can be found [here](../get-started-ec/heart-rate-application/get-started-deploy-app.md)

 ### Managing your Application

 \
-Applications can be managed through the /images/portal](../get-started-ec/heart-rate-application/get-started-deploy-app.md#deploy-a-custom-app-using-the-portal) or using /images/edgectl](../get-started-edgectl/#deploy-an-application)
+Applications can be managed through the [portal](../get-started-ec/heart-rate-application/get-started-deploy-app.md#deploy-a-custom-app-using-the-portal) or using [edgectl](../get-started-edgectl/#deploy-an-application)